Family Radio: Aftermath and network reorganization

 Harold Camping died from a fall on December 15, 2013, in his home in Alameda, California.
 His death was confirmed by an employee of the network.
 Following Camping's death, the network reaffirmed its commitment to his teachings, specifically the belief that all churches had become apostate, and that true Christians should not attend church.

 On November 21, 2014, The Walt Disney Company announced it would sell WQEW in New York City to Family Radio for $12.95 million, part of Disney's decision to end terrestrial distribution of the Radio Disney format.
 The sale was approved on February 10, 2015, and the station returned on the air on February 27 as the new WFME (AM), thus giving Family Radio full coverage of the New York City metropolitan area for the first time in two years.
 Concurrent with the sale, the FCC converted WFME's broadcasting status from commercial to non-commercial.
 WFME has since been taken off the air, following Family Radio's sale of its transmitter site.

 During 2016, Family Radio moved its corporate offices and main studios from Oakland, where it had been based since the network's inception, to the adjacent East Bay city of Alameda.

-In September 2018, Family Radio announced it would no longer air programs featuring the voice of Harold Camping, and would no longer distribute literature of Camping's teachings.
-The decision was made as part of an effort to both move away from Camping's theology, and to reintroduce programs from outside ministries into the network's schedule.
-The changes went into effect on October 8, 2018.
+In September 2018, Family Radio formally ceased airing all programs featuring the voice of Harold Camping and discontinued the distribution of his literature.
+This decision was a two-fold effort to move away from Camping's unorthodox theology and to reintroduce programming from outside Bible teaching ministries into the network's schedule.
+The shift included new programming from noted Calvinist teachers such as John MacArthur, John Piper, and R.C.
+Sproul.

 In 2019, Family Radio announced that it would be moving its headquarters from Alameda, California, to Franklin, Tennessee.
 Following the move, in 2024, parent entity Family Stations was reorganized; its assets were transferred to a new Tennessee-based entity, Loam Media, with no change in ownership or management.